Table of Contents

 - What is ABA?

-- Seed Germination: Inhibits seed germination.
+- Seed Germination: ABA inhibits seed germination and induces dormancy.

 - Dormancy: Helps seeds withstand desiccation and other unfavorable conditions by inducing dormancy.